 The city has been declared a World Heritage Site by UNESCO for its urban structure and its architecture : Verona is a clear example of a city that has developed progressively and uninterruptedly over two thousand years, incorporating artistic elements of the highest quality for different periods.
 The architectural layout of the city is very reminiscent of Rome, as styles have evolved without disappearing, always maintaining some sort of connection with one another.
 This has given to the city a sense of artistic and visual continuity that transformed it almost into an open air museum.

 Verona and its river, the Adige, from www.mostralouvreverona.com

-We cannot speak about Verona without starting with the thing that made it famous all over the world: Juliet's balcony.
-That simple fact makes it one of the most romantic spots on Earth, where lovers go every day and leave their little notes, hoping that the spirit of Juliet will make their wishes come true.
+We cannot speak about Verona without thinking of Juliet's balcony.
+This simple fact makes it one of the most romantic spots on Earth, where lovers go every day and leave their little notes, hoping that the spirit of Juliet will make their wishes come true.

 a beautiful shot of Giulietta's balcony and her statue, from www.wakeupnews.eu

 Verona probably owes a great deal of royalties to Shakespeare, however the town clearly goes far beyond being the home of Romeo and Juliet and, indeed, it offers extraordinary monuments and beautiful sites to visit.